Compliance Recruitment - Market Update (May 2021)

 Whilst the introduction of remote working practices during the pandemic has led to many unexpected increases in business efficiency within financial services, it has also led to the ingestion of new risks as well as a potential rise in market abuse.
 Over the last year, regtech has received considerable investment, and many professionals in the compliance recruitment space are now utilising advanced technology to manage operational risks, amid calls from the FCA to implement robust monitoring and surveillance systems.

 These combined factors have led to a heightened demand for tech-savvy compliance, legal and financial crime professionals; especially those with data-protection experience.

 As the vaccine rollout continues and people begin to return to the office, the desire to work remotely has largely remained.
 Entering 2021, candidates are increasingly demanding roles that offer flexibility; particularly women, who often face additional pressures in terms of work-life balance.
 This may prove problematic in the long-term; with more women working out of the office, it could prevent female talent moving into senior roles at the same pace as their male counterparts.
 However, the impact of hybrid working is yet to be seen and many firms are reluctant to be first-movers, still deciding what their policy will be.

 With remote working practices and virtual interviewing quickly becoming the norm, the job market is experiencing a period of liquidity.
-Facilitated by technology, good candidates have more prospective roles to consider and are doing so at a faster rate; often able to get through two or three stages of screening in a week.
+Facilitated by technology, good candidates in the compliance recruitment sector have more prospective roles to consider and are doing so at a faster rate; often able to get through two or three stages of screening in a week.
 Market fluidity has been further exacerbated by the influx of roles post-pandemic, especially in Q1 2021, leading to increased competition for candidates and expedited processes, as firms fear they will miss out on top talent if they do not act swiftly.

 Main Areas of Demand - Compliance and Legal